 Code Q. CCF nonqualified withdrawals.
 The corporation will report your share of nonqualified withdrawals from a capital construction fund (CCF).
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gains tax rate.
 Attach a statement to your federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Schedule 4 (Form 1040), line 62.
-In the space to the left of line 62, enter the amount of tax and interest and "CCF."
+Include the tax and interest on Schedule 2 (Form 1040 or 1040-SR), line 10.
+In the space to the left of line 10, enter the amount of tax and interest and "CCF."
+See Pub.
+595 for details.